novlan1/press-ui/docs/en/contributing.md

 Components and logic in `press-ui` need to have certain generality or complexity, such as `button`, `input`, `area`, `message-detail` and other components are universal and strong, and `schedule-tree` components High complexity.

+It is better to have less than too much.
+The sunken components must complete the BEM transformation and must be fully decoupled from the business.

+>Get it from above, get it from within it, get it from it, get it from below, get it from below, and get nothing.

+Try to design the components well from the beginning and adhere to high standards to avoid rework later.

 ### 4.3.
 Isolation from business